HeisenbugLtd/spat/README.md

 can prove them quite fast.
 This is a good indicator that in that particular case, CVC4 should be called first to optimize proof times.

-Without the `--failed-only` option, all proof attempts will be shown in a similar manner.
+Without the `--failed` option, all proof attempts will be shown in a similar manner.

 Please keep in mind that a single proof may have multiple paths leading to it, resulting in more than just one proof attempt for a single verification